Business capabilities are a concept, a part of the business architecture that is becoming more and more popular.

 Capabilities communicate what you can achieve under certain circumstances and because of something, like new technology, training, expertise, etc...

-For example, all hospitals have the ability to perform basic knee replacement surgery, but only the NYU Langone Hospital has the capability of performing it remotely and without anesthesia because, for the past 40 years, they have specialized and invested in it.
+For example, all hospitals can perform basic knee replacement surgery.
+Still, only the NYU Langone Hospital has the capability of performing it remotely and without anesthesia because, for the past 40 years, they have specialized and invested in it.

-So if you generate a capability map be sure to have the common and basic functions or processes of the company in the background and the company-specific capabilities per function or process in the foreground.
+So, if you generate a capability map, be sure to have the company's common and basic functions or processes in the background and the company-specific capabilities per function or process in the foreground.

 More Information